 Later that year, China's implemented a national security law in Hong Kong that is considered to be yet another sign of Beijing's assertion.

 How much of an issue is independence in Taiwan?

-Some Taiwanese worry their economy is now dependent on China.
-Others point out that closer business ties makes Chinese military action less likely, because of the cost to China's own economy.
+Some Taiwanese people worry their economy is now dependent on China.
+Others believe that closer business ties make Chinese military action less likely, because of the cost to China's own economy.

-A controversial trade agreement sparked the "Sunflower Movement" in 2014 where students and activists occupied Taiwan's parliament protesting against what they call China's growing influence over Taiwan.
+A controversial trade agreement sparked the "Sunflower Movement" in 2014, where students and activists occupied Taiwan's parliament protesting against what they called China's growing influence over Taiwan.

 Officially, the ruling DPP still favours formal independence for Taiwan, while the KMT favours eventual unification with China.

 But most Taiwanese people seem to fall somewhere in between.
 A June 2022 survey found that only 5.2% of Taiwanese supported independence as soon as possible, while 1.3% were in favour of unification with mainland China at the earliest possibility.

 The rest supported some form of maintaining the status quo, with the largest group wanting to maintain it indefinitely with no move towards either independence or unification.

 What does the US have to do with the China-Taiwan divide?